Overview and Mission

 - MS-ISAC meetings are open to all Members.

-- MS-ISAC Members may recommend to the Chair other invited guests to attend MS-ISAC meetings.
+- MS-ISAC Members may recommend and with the Chair’s approval, invite guests to attend MS-ISAC meetings.

 - Meetings may provide opportunities for Members to make recommendations.
 Voting on such recommendations will be by a simple majority of the individuals participating in the vote.